A Primer on Zadoff Chu Sequences: Examples

 The unshifted $q=1$ and $q=4$ such length 12 sequences are given below, focusing on the relative phase shifts

 Both of these sequences, along with the other (note there are 11 total) different length $12$ cyclically extended ZC sequences, have a normalized autocorrelation that is no longer a delta function, and the autocorrelation of each sequence is different.
-Their normalized autocorrelations are ploted in Fig. \ref{fig:autocorr12}, where it can be seen that the autocorrelation for $z_4[n]$ is much worse than for $z_1[n]$.
+Their normalized autocorrelations are plotted in Fig. \ref{fig:autocorr12}, where it can be seen that the autocorrelation for $z_4[n]$ is much worse than for $z_1[n]$.
 A common non-zero value for each is $1/\Nsf = 1/12$ (observed at shifts 1, 2, 10, and 11 in the plot), as opposed to the zero autocorrelation for a prime length ZC sequence, although it can be quite a bit higher as seen in the plot.
-Note that in terms of the energy remaining after shifted autocorrelation, these values are squared, which is helpful in terms of maximizing the peak.
+Recall that in terms of the energy remaining after shifted autocorrelation, these values are squared, which is helpful in terms of maximizing the peak relative to the off-peak terms.